CosmWasm/cw-plus/contracts/cw721-base/README.md

 ## Implementation

-The `HandleMsg` and `QueryMsg` implementations follow the [CW721 spec](../../packages/cw721/README.md) and are described there.
+The `ExecuteMsg` and `QueryMsg` implementations follow the [CW721 spec](../../packages/cw721/README.md) and are described there.
 Beyond that, we make a few additions:

 * `InstantiateMsg` takes name and symbol (for metadata), as well as a **Minter** address.
 This is a special address that has full power to mint new NFTs (but not modify existing ones)
-* `HandleMsg::Mint{token_id, owner, name, description, image}` - creates a new token with given owner and metadata.
+* `ExecuteMsg::Mint{token_id, owner, name, description, image}` - creates a new token with given owner and metadata.
 It can only be called by the Minter set in `instantiate`.
 * `QueryMsg::Minter{}` - returns the minter address for this contract.